hexinfra/gorox/README.md

     shell> wrk -d 8s -c 240 -t 12 http://localhost:3080/benchmark.html

   Change the parameters and/or target URL to match your need.
+  Generally, the result is about 80% of nginx and slightly better than fasthttp.

 Documentation